 In this step, your Spectrum Realty real estate agent will formally present your offer to the seller and their real estate agent.
 Typically, this process takes around 15 minutes or less.
 You want your agent to present your offer to ensure he/she can submit the proposal in the best way possible.
 Explaining the reasoning behind the terms, conditions, and pricing of your offer.
 A formal offer presentation can occur in person, via email or by fax.

 There are six key components to the elements of an offer.
 They are:

-Depending on the local market conditions and information provided by me, your Real Estate Professional, the price you offer may be different from the seller's price.
+Depending on the local market conditions and information provided by your Spectrum Real Estate Professionals, the price you offer may be different from the seller's price.

 Your deposit shows good faith and will be applied against the purchase of the home when the sale closes.
-As your Real Estate Professional I can advise you on an appropriate amount.
+As your Real Estate Professionals, we can advise you on an appropriate amount.

 Includes the total price offered and the financing details.
 You arrange your own financing or ask to assume the seller's mortgage, especially if it has an attractive interest rate.

 These might include "subject to home inspection", "subject to you obtaining financing", or "subject to you selling your property".

 These might include appliances and certain fixtures or decorative items, such as window coverings or mirrors.
 These items would remain in the house.